- For Researchers

 Taylor & Francis

-The agreement gives authors from participating institutions the right to publish their articles open access in the publisher's hybrid journals (Open Select), and in the publisher's fully open journals.
-Publication in journals from the publishers Dove Medical Press and PeerJ and on the Faculty of 1000 platform is not included.
+The agreement gives authors the right to publish their articles open access in the majority of the publisher's hybrid journals (Open Select Journals), and in the publisher's fully open journals.

 Research and review articles are included in the agreement.
 These are usually categorised as "Article", "Research Article", "Review" or "Review Article", but variations exist.
 Other article types such as Editorials, Announcements and Book Reviews are not included.